Chris Hayes: Up with Chris Hayes

 On August 1, 2011, MSNBC announced that Hayes would host a two-hour morning show on Saturdays and Sundays, each going into depth on current issues.
-The first airing of Up with Chris Hayes was September 17, 2011, and featured a live interview with Nancy Pelosi.
+The first airing of Up with Chris Hayes was on September 17, 2011, and featured a live interview with Nancy Pelosi.

-On May 27, 2012, Memorial Day Weekend, Hayes made comments on air regarding the use of the word "heroism" as applied to American servicemen killed in action, stating, "I feel uncomfortable about the word because it seems to me that it is so rhetorically proximate to justifications for more war.
+On May 27, 2012, Memorial Day weekend, Hayes made comments on air regarding the use of the word "heroism" as applied to American servicemen killed in action, stating, "I feel uncomfortable about the word because it seems to me that it is so rhetorically proximate to justifications for more war.
 And I don't want to obviously desecrate or disrespect the memory of anyone that's fallen, and obviously there are individual circumstances in which there is genuine, tremendous heroism, you know, hail of gunfire, rescuing fellow soldiers, and things like that.
 But it seems to me that we marshal this word in a way that is problematic.
 But maybe I'm wrong about that."
 His remark generated widespread controversy.
 Hayes initially defended his comment by urging people to listen to what he had actually said.
 Nonetheless, he apologized on his blog.
 Furthermore, on his June 2, 2012, show, he devoted a discussion to his comments and the disconnect between civilians and the military.

 All In with Chris Hayes

 On March 14, 2013, MSNBC announced that Hayes would take over the time slot formerly hosted by Ed Schultz, who would move to the weekends.
-At 34 years old, he became the youngest host of a prime-time show on any of the country's major cable news channels.

-All In with Chris Hayes, Hayes's first prime-time show, premiered Monday, April 1, 2013.
+At 34 years old, Hayes became the youngest host of a prime-time show on any of the major U.S. cable news channels.
+All In with Chris Hayes, Hayes's first prime-time show, premiered on Monday, April 1, 2013.
 The show won an Emmy in 2015 and again in 2018.

 Podcasts

-In May 2018, Hayes launched a weekly podcast called Why Is This Happening?, featuring interviews with political figures, activists, journalists, writers, and academics.
+In May 2018, Hayes launched a weekly podcast called Why Is This Happening?, featuring interviews with political figures, activists, journalists, writers, and academicians.
 The podcast's first live episode was recorded in November 2018, at Congregation Beth Elohim, in Brooklyn, New York, with author Ta-Nehisi Coates.
-Hayes' second live episode, held on February 24, 2019, featured an interview with Georgia politician and activist Stacey Abrams.
+Hayes's second live episode, held on February 24, 2019, featured an interview with Georgia politician and activist Stacey Abrams.

+Scripted television

+On April 8, 2026, Hayes made a cameo as himself in the fifth season premiere of Amazon Prime Video's political superhero television show The Boys.

 Views

+In a 2022 interview, Hayes identified himself as "a social democrat, a Rawlsian liberal," and advocated for a mixed economy that mixes elements of capitalism and socialism.
+Hayes has described his philosophy as "freedom plus groceries".

 Press freedom

-Hayes criticized the United States government's decision to charge WikiLeaks founder Julian Assange under the Espionage Act of 1917 for his role in the 2010 publication of a trove of Iraq War documents and diplomatic cables leaked by Army intelligence analyst Chelsea Manning.
-Hayes tweeted: "The Espionage indictment of Assange for publishing is an extremely dangerous, frontal attack on the free press.
+Hayes criticized the U.S. government's decision to charge WikiLeaks founder Julian Assange under the Espionage Act of 1917 for his role in the 2010 publication of a trove of Iraq War documents and diplomatic cables leaked by army intelligence analyst Chelsea Manning.
+Hayes tweeted, "The Espionage indictment of Assange for publishing is an extremely dangerous, frontal attack on the free press.
 Bad, bad, bad."